bcaffo/regmodsbook/manuscript/09_multivariate_examples.md

 ~~~

 However, if we drop the intercept, then the Spray A term is
 no longer redundant.
-The each coefficient is the mean for
+Then each coefficient is the mean for
 that Spray.

 {lang=r,line-numbers=off}